TDH-SSI-Hub/eCR/eICRParser/SQL/README.md

 ## Description

-These SQL scripts create a set of relational tables for the parser to store data in.
+This SQL script creates a set of relational tables for the parser to store data in.

 ## Table of Contents